Chart Color Schemes

 Warrnambool is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Warrnambool's cultural diversity was found to be below average, with 89.0% of its population being Australian citizens, born in Australia (89.3%), and speaking English only at home (93.9%).
-Christianity is the predominant religion in Warrnambool, accounting for 51.5% of its population.
-Notably, Judaism is overrepresented compared to the rest of Victoria, with 0.1% of Warrnambool's population identifying as Jewish.
+Christianity is the predominant religion in Warrnambool, comprising 51.5% of the population.
+Notably, Judaism is overrepresented, making up 0.1% of Warrnambool's population compared to 0.1% across Victoria.

 Frequently Asked Questions - Diversity